abdelamhorizont/abdelammeer-homepage/src/pages/blog/non-artificial-maybe-intelligence.md

 date: 2022-10-01T08:43:10.878Z
 cover:
   fallbackImage: download.png
+  caption: created by Kristian Vrhar on stable diffusion
 Description: What and who and how and why?
 We will examine various AI tools, models and training Data, define possibilities, limitations and risks and use these technologies to comment on the very same ones through the lenses of